7 things not to do when owed money

 We have heard many stories of people and SME’s that have felt very wronged by a ‘cheeky’ customer.
 Business owners have took the customers attempts ‘not to pay’ very personally and took a very robust approach to collecting money owed.
-One reckless move and it can end up with the authorities becoming involved.
+One reckless move with a B2B Debt Collection situation and it can end up with the authorities becoming involved.
 This just exacerbates the matter and also provides your debtor with the perfect excuse not to pay.

 It does not matter if you are a business or an individual that is owed money, there are still fundamental principles of law that need everybody needs to abide by.
 Based upon our great wealth of experience in the art of recovering debt, some of our Commercial Collections Team have put together a list of seven banana skins you will want to avoid slipping on to keep you and your ‘debt legal.

 Some of our recommendation may seem fairly obvious but we hear regularly of mistakes being made due to over enthusiastic creditors.
 Do not get angry, get even.